coetzeer/coetzeer/_posts/2018-10-10-standing_on_the_shoulders.markdown

 ## Enter Mr Ingemann

-About 6 months after I threw in the towel, I stumbled across this repo: https://github.com/andsens/freenas-jailconfig.
+About 6 months after I threw in the towel, I stumbled across this repo: [__https://github.com/andsens/freenas-jailconfig__](https://github.com/andsens/freenas-jailconfig).
 Pure.
+Ansible.
 Gold.

-Not only does it have good roles for setting up software on FreeBSD (specifically FreeNAS) jails, it is using ssh-jail.
+Not only does it have good roles for setting up software on FreeBSD (specifically FreeNAS) jails, it is using __ssh-jail__.
 So I took that as a queue to give things another go.

 It failed at the same point: